Early Signs of Autism: Recognizing Symptoms and Getting Help

 autistic child closing his eyes - symptoms of autism

 Autism spectrum disorder (ASD) is a developmental disorder that affects communication, behavior, and social interactions.
 It can be challenging for parents to recognize the early signs of autism, as some symptoms may not be apparent until later in childhood.
 However, early intervention is crucial in helping children with autism reach their full potential.
-This article will discuss the early signs of autism, how it affects development, and what you can do to support your child.
+This article will discuss the early signs of autism spectrum disorder, how it affects development, and what you can do to support your child.

-Early Symptoms of Autism
+Early Signs and Symptoms of Autism Spectrum Disorder

-The signs of autism can vary from child to child, but some common symptoms may indicate that your child has autism.
+Symptoms and causes can vary from child to child, but some common symptoms may indicate that your child has autism.
 Here are some of the early signs to look out for:

 Autism Sign 1: Difficulty with social interactions